 - Requires septic tank pumpers to submit a report on every septic tank pump out within Monterey County

 - Allows consideration for an alternative OWTS if a property is so constrained (for example, high groundwater, shallow soils or slow-percolating soils) that a conventional OWTS (septic tank and gravity disposal field) cannot be installed

-Technical Advisory Committee (TAC) Meetings
+Technical Advisory Committee (Public Stakeholder) Meeting

 |Monterey County Health Department (1270 Natividad Road, Salinas 93906)|